Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 The titles in the top menu are basic text titles that you can add in and customize as you like.
 The ‘Fusion’ titles are more advanced and have cool features like 3D.

-Adding Titles DaVinci Resolve
+Titles under Effects menu in DaVinci Resolve 18

 You can customize your titles in the ‘Inspector Palette’ by changing: